VladimirTechMan/salsa-format-spec/README.md

 The "packet" objects inside the "packets" array MUST be in the ascending order, according to the numerical equivalents of "time" string values in these objects.

+The "time" value in a "packet" object MUST be calculated relative to the moment when the application started capturing the packets represented in the specific ALSA-formatted file.
+When the ALSA creator application also provides the "startedDateTime" value in the "alsa" object, the consumers of the ALSA format can easily calculate the absolute timestamps of individual packets.
+At the very same time, when the "startedDateTime" value is not provided (for example, because it was not available in the original packet capture format being converted to the ALSA representation), the relative values will still provide the information necessary to analyze timings between the packets, etc.

+For the sake of efficiency, any ALSA creator application capturing signaling packets in (near-)real-time MAY opt for collecting the absolute timestamps based on the internal system clock, for the moment when capturing packets was started and for each moment when a packet is captured.
+At the end of the capturing phase, the application then MUST convert the collected absolute timing values of individual packets into the corresponding relative timing values, as per the requirements above.
+This approach can help to slightly reduce the impact of the capturing activity on the real-time characteristics of the application.
+(In the case when an ALSA creator application is just converting an existing capture file into the ALSA-formatted representation, such an special approach is not required, of course.)

 The "time" values MUST be in milliseconds.
 The ALSA creator application MAY add a fractional part to those values to provide a sub-millisecond precision, when that is possible.

 The "time" string value MUST only contain digits and (optionally) one dot character (.) to delimit the integer part and the fractional part of the numeric value.